 What purchases qualify for the travel credit?

 The Chase Sapphire Reserve card’s travel credit is one of the most flexible offered by a rewards card – encompassing all kinds of travel purchases.
-Not only will traditional transactions like airfare qualify for a statement credit, but purchases such as parking garage tickets and UberEATS orders are also eligible.
+Not only will traditional transactions like airfare qualify for a statement credit, but purchases such as parking garage tickets are also eligible.
 Here’s a quick look at a few qualifying purchases:

 - Hotel stays

 - Parking garages

 This is just a sampling of purchases that could be eligible.
 To determine just what you can buy and use your travel credit for, you’ll need to see how charges code on your credit card statement.

 To help Chase identify which purchases should receive bonus points or count toward travel credits like this one, retailers are assigned a merchant category code.
 Depending on this code, the bank can then identify which purchases are food, which are travel and so on.
 If you aren’t sure if a purchase will code as travel using this system, you can always make a small sample purchase and see how it displays on your credit card statement.
 Here’s how it looks for Sapphire Reserve cardholders.

 You can also use this feature to visualize which purchases qualify for bonus points on dining purchases.

 To accommodate for changes in spending patterns during the coronavirus pandemic, Chase recently announced that it would be extending the Sapphire Reserve travel credit for a limited time.
 From June 1 through Dec.
 31, 2020, the credit will cover gas and grocery store purchases, in addition to the travel purchases mentioned above.